vibrationtoolbox/vibration_toolbox/CONTRIBUTING.rst

 5. Update from the main repository before submitting a pull request.
 This assures that you can check how your code works with the current repository.
 If it doesn't work, the pull will (should) be denied.

-6. If the tests are passing, make a git pull to assure that your code is up to date with the master branch and that the code has no conflicts.
+6. If the tests are passing, make a git pull (in your GitHub app) to assure that your code is up to date with the master branch and that your code has no conflicts with the current base.
+Doing this regularly ensures that your accumulated edits won't be massively in conflict with the existing code base.
 After that, push your branch to github and then open a pull request.

 Instructions bellow are directed to main developers
 ===================================================